Plymouth red-bellied turtle

 The Plymouth red-bellied turtle, sometimes called the Plymouth red-bellied cooter, is a disjunct population of northern red-bellied cooter (Pseudemys rubriventris) endemic to Massachusetts.

 Taxonomy

-Current thinking is that they are not a full subspecies and that they belong in synonymy under Pseudemys rubriventris or northern red-bellied cooter.
+Plymouth red-bellied turtles are currently not considered a full subspecies (described as Pseudemys rubriventris bangsi), but instead as a population, and that they belong in synonymy under Pseudemys rubriventris or the northern red-bellied cooter.
 Nevertheless, it is well recognized that the Plymouth red-bellied turtle extends the range of the northern red-bellied cooter by 30–40 percent.

 Description

 This turtle gets its name from its reddish plastron or undershell.
 They have flattened or slightly concave vertebral scutes with a red bar on each marginal scute.
 Their upper shell or carapace ranges from brown to black.
 An arrow-shaped stripe runs atop head, between the eyes, to their snout.
 Adults are 10–12.5 in.
 Males have elongated, straight claws on the front feet.

 Distribution and habitat

-This species lives in the Plymouth Pinelands of Massachusetts.
-It spends most of its time in bodies of deep, quickly moving freshwater with muddy bottoms and large amounts of vegetation.
-It can be found in lakes, ponds, creeks, rivers, streams, and marshes.